ivalit/projects_monitoring/README.md

-## Information system for competition of students project
+## Information system for competition of student projects